key-lime-box/dynamic-table/README.md

-# Dynamic Grid - JQuery Plug-in
+# Dynamic Grid - jQuery Plug-in

 ## Introduction

-The dynamic grid was developed as part of an internal project, as we could not quite find a javascript datagrid to suit our needs.
-What we were looking for was a grid that handles very similar to an Spreadsheet application, but was more able to be integrated into the general application flow.
+The *Dynamic Grid* is a grid that displays data in a similar way to a spreadsheet but allows the data to be loaded from you backend and control over what can be edited and how it is being saved.

-I am now open sourcing it as I hope it is of use to other developers on the web.
+It allows advanced filtering and sorting as well as interaction with your application.

 ## Features